piermafrost/GEOCLIM5_sulf/README.md

 Type `./make_test` for more information.

+## `configure.sh` command
+A script to quickly set up pre-defined GEOCLIM configurations, like ERA5 (ref) or GFDL.

 ## `build_GEOCLIM` command
 `build_GEOCLIM` is a bash script, meant to edit the needed source files for pre-compilation configuration (data shape, activated modules, ...) and compile the code.
 The post-compilation configuration is left to do (which file to use as